mfeckie/phoenix_wings/README.md

-*Mobile* - when running the flutter example in your emulator, with the server also running in the same computer host, remember that the emulator is running in a segregated VM, so you need to configure it to point your server that is running in the host machine.
+*Mobile* - when running the flutter example in your emulator, with the server also running in the same computer host, remember that the emulator is running in a segregated VM, so you need to configure it to point your server that is running on the host machine.

 ```bash